Ltd808/Boids/README.md

 # Flocking

 ## Description
 This project is a an attempt at creating Reynold's flocking behaviors in unreal.
-I am currently working on adding an oct tree for spatial optimization.
-I am also planning to  add multi threading.

 ## Screenshots

 ![alt text](https://i.imgur.com/cpboXNY.jpg "Flocking")